co2meter-org/ExampleCode/K30/README.md

 - ### 1.1.2 Connecting a CM-0024 to Raspberry Pi with Python Code

-- Plug the USB Cable into the USB Port of a Raspberry Pi
-- Run the following Python Script.
+Plug the USB Cable into the USB Port of a Raspberry Piand run the following Python Script.

 import serial